sjlouw/sjlouw.github.io/source/_posts/2014-12-16-ospf-path-selection-order-of-preference-and-summarization.markdown

 **Interface cost is derived from the bandwidth.
 The formula is:**

+By default, Reference = 100000 (Kb/s) (100 Mbps)

-Cost = Reference / Bandwidth.
+Cost = Reference bandwidth / Interface bandwidth.
 (Rounded down to the closest integer)

-By default, Reference = 100000 (Kb/s)
+Can be modified: `ospf auto-cost reference-bandwidth`

 **NOTES:**
 - Changing cost values, you need to use the `ip ospf cost <COST_VALUE>` command on the interface and NOT the `bandwidth` statement.
 The `bandwidth` command is also used for other traffic minipulation techniques like QoS and will break those.